-How to Find the Right Catheter and French Size for You
+How to Find the Right Catheter Size for You

 To determine the right French size of the catheter for your unique anatomy, you’ll need to consult your prescribing healthcare professional.
 They can accurately determine the right French size for your body to get a hassle-free, comfortable experience when using intermittent catheters.

 Next, you’ll be ready to get your catheter supplies from 180 Medical!

 Did you know that many health insurance plans, including Medicare, will cover sterile use catheters?
 We can verify your insurance coverage to let you know how your policy will cover your catheter needs.
 Plus, 180 Medical provides discreet, free delivery of your orders, and we always follow up to ensure you’re fully satisfied with your order.

 Ready to get started?
 Contact 180 Medical today!
 Our friendly Catheter Specialists will be happy to find the right catheter for your needs.